onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
 `Y` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
-`Indices` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values or none type
+`Indices` | tensor of 64-bit integer values or memref of 64-bit integer values or none type

 ### `onnx.MaxPoolSingleOut` (ONNXMaxPoolSingleOutOp)